FOR RESEARCHERS AT TU GRAZ

 A loose cooperation was established to enable an exchange of ideas between all institutions at Graz universities focussing on gender research.
 Events are arranged on current issues related to women and of relevance to the university.

-IT Services at TU Graz provide employees with the following IT Services:
+IT Services at TU Graz offer the following services for researchers:

-In addition, IT Services offer a wide-range of additional IT services such as network access to European research networks, server hosting and server housing, collaboration tools and much more.
+In addition, IT Services offer a comprehensive portfolio of other IT services such as network access to European research networks (ACOnet, GÉANT, PRACE), server hosting and housing, video conferencing and more.

 TU Graz employees can find all IT services on the TU4U intranet